Basic syntax¶

 cassert !cond implies tup.b==3

-Variables with first character upper case are comptime
+Variables with first character upper case are comptime.
+This means that the contents

-must be known/fix at compilation time.
+must be known/fixed at compilation time.

-var A_xxx = something // comptime
+comptime const A_xxx = something // comptime